Meditations on the Flesh

 Until I start to feel under my skin

-And a new song is ringing through the hollows.
+The meter of the strange new song that is ringing through the hollows.

 No comments: